 Seuss actually gets into what evolutionists would refer to as both proximate and ultimate mechanisms that relate to the Grinch’s famous turnaround.
 Remember, the Grinch wasn’t a nice guy until “his heart grew three sizes.”
 Think about that!
 In this case, as is often used in our lexicon, a big heart is used metaphorically to represent a compassionate, other-oriented mind or overall pattern of behavior.
 And this is exactly the kind of proximate mechanism that religions incorporate to facilitate the ultimate outcomes of actual other-oriented behavior.

 Anthropological research on the evolutionary origins of religion often uses the sharing of food as a standard exemplar of other-oriented behavior.
 And how does the story of the Grinch end?
 The Grinch, he himself, carves the roast beast—for everyone in Whoville.

-(This post includes content from my upcoming book, Positive Evolutionary Psychology: Darwin's Guide to Living a Richer Life.)
+(This post includes content from my and Nicole Wedberg's book, Positive Evolutionary Psychology: Darwin's Guide to Living a Richer Life.)